 Take action with us:

-To keep battling violent suppression, fake news, and anti-life bullying, we need your Tax-Deductible support.
-Have your gift DOUBLED now.
-Have your gift doubled through our Matching Challenge.
+To keep battling violent suppression, fake news, and anti-life bullying, we urgently need your Tax-Deductible support.
+Defend Free Speech today.

 Last week, the American Center for Law and Justice (ACLJ) filed an amicus brief in two related cases, Americans for Prosperity Foundation (AFP) v.
 Becerra and Thomas More Law Center (TMLC) v.
 Becerra.
 Both cases began in California when the Attorney General required all charities to submit lists of...